Grades and Student Progress

 The pass mark for all graduate courses and all undergraduate courses not marked as "extra" is 65%.
-Students receiving a mark of less than 65% will receive a grade of F. For further details concerning the grading system see section 6.9 of the Graduate and Postdoctoral Studies General Information, Regulations and Research Guidelines Calendar.
+Students receiving a mark of less than 65% will receive a grade of F. For further details concerning the grading system see section 2.9 of the Graduate Courses, Program and University Regulations Calendar.

 Grades for reading courses